-The Design Methodologies for Efficient Stream Processing research team belongs to the Tampere University of Technology Laboratory of Pervasive Computing.
+The Design Methodologies for Efficient Stream Processing research team belongs to the Tampere University Unit of Computing Sciences.

 The team studies methodologies and tools for realizing efficient processing of applications on various computing platforms including multicore processors and GPUs in both embedded and desktop environments.
 The aim of our research is to promote parallel processing and code portability while maintaining high performance in terms of throughput and/or energy-efficiency.
 In order to achieve these aims, our research efforts rely on graph-based concurrent programming abstractions such as Kahn process networks and dataflow.

-The application areas related to our research consist mostly of real-time applications from video processing, wireless communications and computer vision domains.
+The application areas related to our research consist mostly of real-time applications from machine learning, wireless communications and image processing domains.

 Compact and Eﬃcient Deep Neural Networks for Ubiquitous Computer Vision (CoEfNet) [9/2017-8/2021] (Academy of Finland) Computer vision has progressed in many of its fields with the adoption of deep neural networks.
 Automatic image classification, segmentation and captioning, as well as object recognition and human pose estimation have been especially suitable application areas for deep neural networks.
 Besides academia, also the industry has expressed considerable interest towards neural network-based solutions, which can be seen in the form of company acquisitions and research investments by car manufacturers.
 The large-scale deployment of deep neural network -based solutions has however been hindered by computational challenges, which limit their portability to mobile platforms and vehicles.
 To this extent, the aim of this project is to develop new methodologies for constructing more efficient deep neural networks.
 The challenge is addressed from two aspects: first, by optimizing existing deep neural networks, and second, by developing efficient neural network architectures from scratch.
 The partners of the collaborative effort are Aalto University and Tampere University of Technology, as well as international collaborators from Grenoble, Oxford and University of Maryland.